RaviKasturi/100DaysofPython/README.md

 # 100DaysofPython
-This is my 100 day journey in learning python!
+This is my 100 day journey of learning python!